Sema4AI/gallery/actions/zendesk/README.md

 Possible actions with this package are:

-- search for tickets based on different attributes of the ticket such as status, description, assignee, etc
+- search for the tickets based on different attributes such as status, description, assignee, etc
-- get ticket comments
+- get the ticket comments

 ## Prompts